How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Lattice encoding of cyclic -codes over , I

 Let be the canonical projection $\Lambda\longrightarrow \Lambda/\mathfrak{p}\Lambda$ composed with $\Psi$.
 We know that $\mathcal{O}_K$ is a free $\mathbb{Z}$-module of rank $n[F:\mathbb{Q}]$.
 Then

 is a $\mathbb{Z}$-module of dimension $N=nm[F:\mathbb{Q}]$.
 The embedding of this lattice into $\mathbb{R}^N$ is canonically determined by considering $A\otimes_{\mathbb{Q}}\mathbb{R}$.
-Now all works exactly as as explained in \cite[Section 3.3]{DO} (since associativity is not relevant for the argument).
-The construction of $L$ can again be seen as a (nonassociative) variation of Construction A in \cite{CS}.
+Now all works exactly as as explained in \cite[Section 3.3]{DO}.
+The construction of $L$ can be seen as a non-commutative variation of the classical Construction A in \cite{CS}.